-In this trip, see the 9th largest port in the country and learn about one of the largest non-nuclear explosions ever… in Texas City.
+In this Houston Field Trip, see the 9th largest port in the country and learn about the Texas City Disaster… the 1947 Disaster was one of the largest non-nuclear explosions ever.
 Look below for a map of the route.

 - Texas City Disaster (Archive Video)